Core Workflow

 Session Isolation

 Every terminal or context window gets an automatic session ID.
-This powers the review constraint: the implementing session cannot also approve its own work.
+This powers the core review guardrail: the review must come from a session that did not participate in implementation.

 Why this matters: